John Smallwood, Private 2116, D Coy. 1/7th Battalion, Cheshire Regiment

 Deep sympathy is felt for his parents, who were spending a holiday with their married daughter at Plymouth when the news was broken to them.
 They only left Macclesfield for Plymouth on Monday.

 Private John Smallwood is buried in Grave Ref.
 II.
 G. 1. in Green Hill Cemetery in Turkey.
+His father asked for the inscription “YOUR MEMORY HALLOWED IN THE LAND YOU LOVED” to be added to his memorial.

 The floral tributes laid when the Macclesfield Park Green War Memorial was unveiled on 21st September 1921 included one with the words